MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-3.md

 ## Expose a nested application to the internet

-If you've followed all the steps in this guide, you'll have a running AKS hybrid infrastructure, including a target cluster that can run your containerized workloads.
-Additionally, if you've deployed the simple Linux application using the [previous section](#deploy-a-simple-linux-application), you'll now have an Azure Voting web application running in a container in AKS hybrid.
+If you've followed all the steps in this guide, you'll have a running AKS infrastructure, including a target cluster that can run your containerized workloads.
+Additionally, if you've deployed the simple Linux application using the [previous section](#deploy-a-simple-linux-application), you'll now have an Azure Voting web application running in a container in AKS.
 This application will likely have been allocated an IP address from your internal NAT network, **192.168.0.0/16**, and opening your Edge browser within the Azure Virtual Machine allows you to access that web application using the 192.168.0.x IP address and optionally, its port number.

 > [!NOTE]
 > This is specific to the Azure Virtual Machine nested configuration, and would not be required in a production deployment on-premises.